 Recruitment

-Applications close: Saturday 4 October, 2025 at 11.00pm AEST
+Applications close: Monday 8 December, 2025 at 11.00pm AEST

 It is expected that the successful candidates will each contribute to research and some engagement.
 There will also be opportunities to each part of one course per year and to supervise undergraduate and masters thesis students.
 This is a valuable opportunity to develop a teaching portfolio and an emerging research portfolio when applying for academic and other research positions in the future.